-- The label on the tank is the primary way to identify which gas is inside the tank - All tanks are color coded.
-Oxygen tanks are green - Do not use a tank if the color and the label do not agree - Oxygen is a medication in a compressed medical gas and may only be placed on a patient by licensed independent personnel (LIP).
+- The label on the tank is the primary way to identify which gas is inside the tank - All tanks are color-coded.
+Oxygen tanks are green - Do not use a tank if the color and the label do not agree - Oxygen is a medication in a compressed medical gas and may only be placed on a patient by licensed professionals including LRCP, RN, LPN and Radiology Technologists.
 It is the responsibility of nursing and respiratory care to check and regulate the function of the oxygen tank.
+Unlicensed personnel who have received a level of training and documented competency may set up, test and exchange basic oxygen tanks and regulators.